Bhupi2508/React-Stock-Application/README.md

 # React
-This repository is for react learning purpose
+This repository will show the stock in real time.